Application Settings

 Storage Configuration

-Section titled “Storage Configuration”Setting | Options | Description |
+Section titled “Storage Configuration”Environment Variable | Options | Description |

 ---|---|---|

-DATASET_IS_QUADSTORE | True /False | Enable named graph support |
+DATASET_IS_QUADSTORE | true /false | Enable named graph support |

-PROVENANCE_IS_QUADSTORE | True /False | Enable provenance named graphs |
+PROVENANCE_IS_QUADSTORE | true /false | Enable provenance named graphs |

-DATASET_DB_TEXT_INDEX_ENABLED | True /False | Enable internal query optimization using the database’s full-text search index. |
+DATASET_DB_TEXT_INDEX_ENABLED | true /false | Enable internal query optimization using the database’s full-text search index |

 Schema and Display Configuration